picandocodigo/mullvadrb/README.md

 You need to install [the Mullvad CLI](https://mullvad.net/en/download/vpn/linux) to use this backend.

 On first run, you need to log in (unless you've already run `mullvad account login` on your terminal before).
 The servers list will be updated and will be saved to `~/.local/share/mullvadrb.dump`.
+You can update the server list at any time from the main menu.

 ## Development